 - If your collar is a Halo 3, download this firmware update file

 - Once you select one of the links above, depending on the browser you are using, there will be an option to view what you have downloaded.
 Look for a button that allows you to download the package that you select.

 - Connect the collar to your computer with the USB-C cable

-- Long-press the power button on your Halo Collar (about 5 seconds), until your collar vibrates twice, and the Halo Logo light flashes RED a few times.
+- Hold the power button for 5-7 seconds, until your collar vibrates twice, and the Halo Logo light flashes RED a few times.
 Your Halo Collar is now in “low-power mode”, meaning that the core functionality is paused and the collar is ready to accept a firmware update.